- 01 Jul 2022

 The Graylog Archive offers a new index retention strategy that you can configure to automatically archive an index before closing or deleting it.

 As with the regular index retention strategies, you can configure a maximum number of Elasticsearch indices.
-Once there are more indices than the configured limit, the oldest ones will be archived into the backend and then closed or deleted.
-You can also decide to not do anything (NONE ) after archiving an index.
-In that case no cleanup of old indices will happen and you will have to take care of that yourself!
+When there are more indices than the configured limit, the oldest indices are archived in the backend and closed or deleted.
+You can also decide to do nothing (NONE ) after archiving an index.
+In that case, no cleanup of old indices will happen, and you can manage the archive yourself.